cowfish813/Carboncopies-Milestones-BE/Backend/README-BACKEND.md

     - local routes can be achieved on postman or Frontend framework of choice as...

 HTTP Request: GET
-- enter list of all Milestones and their relationships
+- Milestones with relationships
 - EXCLUDES submilestones at this time
 - Route: localhost:5001/api/milestones

+HTTP Request: GET
+- entire list of all Milestones
+- EXCLUDES submilestones at this time
+- Route: localhost:5001/api/milestones/all

 HTTP Request: POST - create Milestone
 - returns ID upon success